Fonterra

 Fonterra Co-operative Group Limited is a New Zealand multinational publicly traded dairy co-operative owned by New Zealand farmers.
 The company is responsible for approximately 30% of the world's dairy exports and has revenue exceeding NZ $22 billion, making it New Zealand's largest company.
 It is the sixth-largest dairy company in the world as of 2022, as well as the largest in the Southern Hemisphere.

 Fonterra was established in October 2001 following the merger of the country's two largest dairy co-operatives, New Zealand Dairy Group (NZDG) and Kiwi Cooperative Dairies, with the New Zealand Dairy Board.
-The name Fonterra comes from Latin fons de terra, meaning "spring from the land".
+The name Fonterra comes from Latin fons terrae, meaning "spring from the land".